What Title Search and Title Insurance Means

 Let’s say a Downton Abbey-style long lost heir reappears and makes a claim to your property.
 Again, this is a rare scenario.
 If they were to successfully prove ownership, title insurance would protect you from having to pay back your mortgage or any legal fees you may have incurred along the way.
 Sounds like protection worth paying for, no?

 You’ll actually need two different title insurance policies for your desired property: one for yourself, and one for your lender, who will need a title policy to protect their investment in your home.
 Who buys these policies depends on where you live.
 In some states, the home seller purchases a policy for the buyer, and the buyer buys one for the lender, but this policy varies.
 Your agent can typically help you sort out who is responsible for what.

 One way or another, title insurance can only be purchased at closing, and (good news) it’s a one-time investment typically lumped in with your closing costs.
 The policy extends for the total amount of time you live in the home and covers the market value of the home when you bought it, as well as any legal fees from any title disputes.

 Like many types of insurance, odds are, you’ll never need to use your title insurance.
-But like knowing that new petsitter is the best, safest caretaker for your home and furry friends, nothing else can provide the peace of mind you get from having a thorough title search and great title insurance.
+But like knowing a certain pet sitter is the best, safest caretaker for your home and furry friends, nothing else can provide the peace of mind you get from having a thorough title search and great title insurance.